2022CS11103/multi-agent-coder-tester/README.md

-# 🤝 Collaborating AI Assistants — Multi-Agent Coder/Tester Team
+# 🤝 Collaborating AI Assistants - Multi-Agent Coder/Tester Team

-A beginner-friendly, portfolio-ready project where two AI agents work together like a real dev team: a **Coder** writes a solution, a **Tester** writes and runs tests against it, and if it fails, the Tester reports the bug back so the Coder can fix it — automatically, in a loop.
+A project where two AI agents work together like a real dev team: a **Coder** writes a solution, a **Tester** writes and runs tests against it, and if it fails, the Tester reports the bug back so the Coder can fix it - automatically, in a loop.
 A **human approval gate** stops the system from ever running AI-written code without your permission.

-Built for **Project 2** of the Beginner AI Engineer Portfolio Roadmap.

 ---